-More robust, more efficient and more sustainable - that is our mission with the development, production and application of components in plastic and fibre composite technology.
+More robust, more efficient and more sustainable - that is our mission with the development, production and application of components in polymer and fibre composite technology.
 How can we support you on the way to innovative products?

 We offer customised development solutions in four interdisciplinary fields of research.